Rundstedtzz/llama2-mistral-presentation/README.md

 - Github [4.5%]

-We use the public GitHub
-dataset available on Google BigQuery.
-We only kept projects that are distributed under the Apache, BSD and MIT licenses.
+The team use the public GitHub dataset available on Google BigQuery.
+They only kept projects that are distributed under the Apache, BSD and MIT licenses.
 Additionally, we filtered low quality files with heuristics based on the line